- Our Attorneys

 Call an Attorney Today

 It is nearly impossible to handle a medical malpractice case without assistance from an attorney.
-These claims are incredibly complex and difficult to prove, and a medical malpractice lawyer’s role will be multifaceted.
+These claims are incredibly complex and difficult to prove, and a New Haven medical malpractice lawyer’s role will be multifaceted.
 First, an attorney needs to prove that the medical malpractice actually occurred.
 This will involve calling in expert medical witnesses who can evaluate the case matter, client, medical records, and care provided by the alleged negligent provider.

 A medical malpractice lawyer will be responsible for engaging in negotiations with insurance carriers and legal teams in order to obtain compensation on behalf of their client.
 However, an attorney will fully prepare to take the medical malpractice lawsuit to trial if necessary to ensure their client is treated fairly.